arfeloreed/cost-estimator/README.md

 # cost-estimator
 A simple price template

-A simple template for a web pricing page.
-Not yet responsive.
+A simple responsive template for a web pricing page.